gridscale/terraform-provider-gridscale/website/docs/index.html.markdown

 * `source` - (Required) The global source address for the provider you intend to use.
 In this case, we use `gridscale/gridscale`
 * `version` - (Optional) A version constraint specifying which subset of available provider versions the module is compatible with.

-* `uuid` - (Required) This is the User-UUID for the gridscale API.
+* `uuid` - (Optional) This is the User-UUID for the gridscale API.
 It can be found [in the panel](https://my.gridscale.io/APIs/).
 If omitted, the GRIDSCALE_UUID environment variable is used.
-* `token` - (Required) This is an API-Token for the gridscale API.
+* `token` - (Optional) This is an API-Token for the gridscale API.
 It can be created [in the panel](https://my.gridscale.io/APIs/).
 The created token needs to have full access to be usable by Terraform.
 If omitted, the GRIDSCALE_TOKEN environment variable is used.
 * `api_url` - (Optional) The URL for the API.
 By default this is set to "https://api.gridscale.io".
 Do not add a "/" character at the end.
 * `http_headers` - (Optional) Custom HTTP headers sent to gridscale server.
 If omitted, the GRIDSCALE_TF_HEADERS environment variable is used.